 If using charcoal, keep an eye on the temps, and if your coals are diminishing, light some more charcoal or add some on top of the existing coals, being mindful of your temperatures.
 Keep an eye on the smoke escaping, and after it has stopped for a few minutes place a new packet on the grill, coals.

-Continue to cook and smoke for 20 minute per pound at the 225-250 degrees.
-If your temperatures get higher, reduce your cooking time and use your thermometer to judge the degree of doneness.
+Continue to cook and smoke for roughly 20 minute per pound at the 225-250 degrees.
+If your temperatures use your thermometer to judge the degree of doneness.
 Plan accordingly since a five pound roast will take roughly 100 minutes of cooking time, a bit over an hour and a half plus an additional 20 minute of resting time prior to serving.

 While your Prime Rib is smoking, and about an hour before it is done, prepare your Au Jus Sauce.

-1 32 oz. beef broth or stock usually packed in a box-carton
+1 32 oz.
+Homemade beef stock or stock usually packed in a box-carton

 1 tablespoon cornstarch